Ekwuno/cloudflare-docs/content/pages/platform/direct-upload.md

 Once executed, you will be prompted to choose whether you’d like to publish assets for an existing project or if you’d like to create a new one.
 To begin a new project, indicate so with the options provided, continue to name your project, and deploy.
 Subsequent deployments will re-use these values (saved in your `node_modules/.cache/wrangler` folder).

-After your first deployment, in the Pages dashboard, you can navigate to your newly created project to access deployment details including its shareable / unique preview URL.
+After your first deployment, in the Pages dashboard, you can navigate to your newly created project to access deployment details, including its shareable / unique preview URL.

 #### Creating a new deployment: